micro/micro/README.md

 curl "http://localhost:8080/helloworld/Call?name=John"
 ```

-### Call via RPC
+### Call via SDK

-An RPC client is used within a service and must be run by micro
+A proto SDK client is used within a service and must be run by micro

 ```go
 package main